Nia Christopher

-Nia Raisa Christopher (born 2 May 2001) is a Bermudian footballer who plays as a forward and a midfielder for Fort Lauderdale United FC of the USL Super League and the Bermuda women's national team.
+Nia Raisa Christopher (born 2 May 2001) is a Bermudian footballer who plays as a forward or midfielder for Besta deild kvenna club FH and the Bermuda national team.
+She played college soccer for the Towson Tigers before starting her professional career with USL Super League club Fort Lauderdale United FC.

 Early life and education

 Christopher was raised in the Devonshire Parish and began playing football at age four.
 Her parents sent her to the United States at age 15, and she initially studied in Georgia for one year.
 Christopher transferred The John Carroll School in Bel Air, Maryland, where she became a two-time All-Interscholastic Athletic Association of Maryland selection.

 College career

 Christopher attended Towson University in the United States.

 Club career

-She signed with Fort Lauderdale United FC in May 2024.
+Christopher signed with Fort Lauderdale United FC in May 2024.
+Mostly a depth player, she made 15 appearances (1 start) across one and half seasons for Fort Lauderdale before departing from the club on a mutual contract termination in February 2026.

+In March 2026, Christopher joined Icelandic side FH ahead of the club's 2026 Besta deild kvenna season.

 International career

 Christopher represented Bermuda at the 2018 CONCACAF Women's U-17 Championship and the 2020 CONCACAF Women's U-20 Championship.
 She capped at senior level during two CONCACAF W Championship qualifications (2018 and 2022).

 Christopher scored a hat-trick in a 6–0 win against the Cayman Islands on February 22, 2022.